 *This post contains affiliate links.

-The Mindfulness Journal says that pain in the body is also felt in the mind, and meditation can be used to lessen your discomfort.
+According to The Mindfulness Journal, pain in the body is also felt in the mind, and meditation can be used to lessen your discomfort.
 Meditation “can help decrease some of the stress and inflammation that often makes the hurt worse, while giving you some control over your reaction to pain and discomfort.”

-According to Mindful Magazine, “science has confirmed that slow, deep breathing calms by reducing heart rate and activating the parasympathetic (calming) nervous system.
+Mindful Magazine states that “science has confirmed that slow, deep breathing calms by reducing heart rate and activating the parasympathetic (calming) nervous system.
 The result?
 Your body relaxes and your mind quiets.”

 Remember, you’re new at this, so be nice to yourself.
 Not every session is going to be successful.
 Many times you’ll feel relaxed while others you’ll feel frustrated that you were distracted or anxious.
 You can’t force yourself to have a quiet mind, it takes practice.
 Don’t try to change your thoughts, just acknowledge them and let them pass on by.

 - Use sounds: You may prefer silence when you meditate, while other times you may enjoy listening to music or nature sounds.
 Studies have shown that music therapy can reduce depression and boost your mood.

 - Use scents: Try experimenting with different scents during meditation.
 This extra distraction is beneficial for me especially if I’m anxious or in pain.
 If you use essential oils, you can put them on your body or diffuse them.
 If you don’t have any, try spraying perfume or lighting a scented candle.